Connect with us

 5. Eliminate all communication

-Block out all distractions from people via social media, cell phone or even drop-ins.
+Block out all distractions from people via social media, cell phones, or even drop-ins.

 6. Batch similar tasks together

-Whether your writing, calculating, reading, taking notes, making calls, responding to emails or brainstorming.
+Whether you are writing, calculating, reading, taking notes, making calls, responding to emails, or brainstorming.

 7. Set a timer